wapdat/data-sanitiser/README.md

-# Remove Personal and Private Information
+# Sanitise (by removal, tokenisaction, or redactions) Personal and Private Data

-Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Information (PPI) in unstructured data.
+Code (regular expresssions and NTLK) to tokenise (remove) Private Personal Data in unstructured data.

 Essentially, it uses NTLK Named Entity Recognition, along with a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information, in a way to retain some level of readability, and semantic meaning in the data.